jubakong/JBTextField/README.md

 ## How to Setup
 ```
 1. Simply install the pod
-2. Set your subclass as 'JBTextField'
+2. Set subclass of textfield as 'JBTextField'
 ```

 ## How to Use